 As the name suggests, a limited liability company, or LLC, shields its owners (known as members) with protection against liability from the company’s debts and obligations.
 Therefore, if your LLC is unable to pay its debts or is unable to meet its obligations, only the business assets, not your personal assets, are placed at risk in a lawsuit.
 However, it is important to note that the owners or members still remain liable for their own personal negligence or intentional misconduct.

 LLCs generally offer fewer administrative, meeting, and reporting requirements than corporations.
-They also provide more flexibility than other business structures in that they offer many alternatives for tax classification and less rigid restrictions/requirements for management structure.
+They also provide more flexibility than other business structures in that they offer many alternatives for tax classification and less rigid requirements for management structure.
 LLCs may be taxed in the same way as a sole proprietorship or partnership, or they may elect to be taxed as a corporation (C-Corp or S-Corp).
-LLCs can be managed by their owners, by a select group designated as managers.
+LLCs can be managed by their owners/members, by a select group designated as managers.
 And, an LLC can have one member or many members.
 Because of this flexibility and limited personal liability, LLCs are a popular choice for many small businesses.

 However, if you plan to seek venture capital or angel investors, or if you plan to become a publicly-traded company, the LLC may not be a good choice.
-For a variety of reasons, which will be discussed in a later post, investors generally prefer to invest businesses structured as a corporation.
+For a variety of reasons, which will be discussed in a later post, investors generally prefer to invest in businesses structured as a corporation.

 TAX OPTIONS FOR LLCs